-In February 2023, the City of Gainesville was asked to present before the State of Florida Joint Legislative Auditing Committee (JLAC) on its progress towards addressing the State of Florida Auditor General Operational Audit and addressing repeat audit findings from the FY 2020 external audit.
-At this meeting, the JLAC expressed concerns over GRU's high debt burden and the General Fund Transfer from GRU to General Government, and the Mayor and Management were asked to return to the JLAC with bold actions to continue addressing the General Fund Transfer, utility debt levels and other issues.
+In February 2023, the City of Gainesville was asked to present before the State of Florida Joint Legislative Auditing Committee (JLAC) on its progress towards addressing the State of Florida Auditor General Operational Audit and addressing repeat audit findings from the external audit.
+At this meeting, the JLAC expressed concerns over GRU's high debt burden and the General Fund Transfer from GRU to General Government, and the Mayor and Management were asked to return to JLAC with bold actions to continue addressing the General Fund Transfer level and other issues.

-Acting immediately upon this request, the City Commission on April 13, 2023 addressed the JLAC's concern with the General Fund Transfer level by approving a new Government Services Contribution based on a formula recommended by staff from both General Government and GRU.
+Acting immediately upon this request, the City Commission on April 13, 2023 addressed the JLAC's concern with the General Fund Transfer by approving a new Government Services Contribution based on a formula recommended by staff from both General Government and GRU.
 The new formula-based methodology replaced the previously approved multi-year reduction and is calculated using a proxy for property tax and an electric franchise fee.

-The new Government Services Contribution would lower the transfer to \$15.3 million in Fiscal Year 2024, \$19.0 million or 55.4% lower than the FY 2023 Adopted General Fund Transfer of \$34.3 million.
-This action created an immediate deficit starting position for FY 2024 revenues and significantly impacted the budget development process already underway for General Government.
+The new Government Services Contribution would lower the transfer to \$15.3 million in Fiscal Year 2024, a reduction of 55.4% from the FY 2023 Adopted General Fund Transfer of \$34.3 million.
+This action created an immediate deficit starting position for FY 2024 revenues and significantly impacted the budget development process already underway.